w3c-ccg/traceability-interop/docs/README.md

 ### Security

-Implementations of this API SHOULD not be exposed directly over http(s) without authorization.
-Best Practices around OAuth and other widely accepted standards for authentication and / or authorization should be followed.
+Implementations of this API SHOULD NOT be exposed directly over http(s) without authorization.
+Best Practices around OAuth and other widely accepted standards for authentication and/or authorization should be followed.

 ### Holder APIs